Tag: morocco

 The restaurant seats 60 people and is beautifully decorated with an authentic Moroccan theme.

-I was happy to be seated outside.
-It was a nice, warm evening, and I was content feeling the vibe of the restaurant mixed with the magic of the medina during evening time.
+I was content experiencing the vibe of the restaurant mixed with the magic of the medina during evening time.

 L’Mdina is close enough to the main square for a break from the hustle and bustle, whilst still feeling a part of it.
-It’s a place to go for an hour or so to recharge one’s batteries.

 There is a set menu at lunchtime for 85 dirhams, and it’s worth every penny.